 Creative ways of exploring spaces for innovative and site-specific design ideas

-The course offers a wonderful learning experience in the company of a group of international students from various disciplines.
-Mornings and afternoons are structured by lectures and seminars, as well as field trips, analyses by students of particular spaces.
-Each student will develop two artist or architectural design projects during the course.
-Studio work is individually mentored by the course instructor.
-In-class presentations of analyses and projects allow a joint review of the design process.
-An active participation in group discussions and constructive class critiques will be encouraged.
+The course Understanding Spaces offers a wonderful learning experience in the company of international students from various disciplines.
+Mornings and afternoons are structured by lectures and seminars, as well as field trips, students' analyses and design projects.
+Studio work is individually mentored by the course instructor and in-class presentations allow joint reviews in the group.
+An active participation in group discussions and constructive class critiques is encouraged.

 The course language is English.